revg/ktor-exercises/exercises/exercise2.md

 * Create a class that implements that interface returning fake results: `return listOf()`, and `return when (name) { ... }`
 * Add a delay of 4000 milliseconds to each call in that class or in a separate class DelayedMovieRepository(val original: MovieRepository) : MovieRepository
 * Instantiate the implementation with the delay in your main and propagate it to your GET / route, get movie list into a local and then iterate over it to generate a `<ul><li><a href=”/movie/$name”>$name</a></li>...</ul>`
-* Create a route GET /movie/:name and using the repository display the name of the movie and its summary
+* Create a route `GET /movie/{name}` and using the repository display the name of the movie and its summary
 * Change things to use @Location for typing movie route